shoplukche/foxlim/README.md

 ## Features

-- oneline
+- oneline - tabs on the left, URL bar on the right
-- layout-only chrome stylesheet (which means that it doesn't break chrome themes)
+- layout-only (which means that it doesn't break chrome themes)
 - simple - most elements are hidden
 - sharp - no border radii
 - compact - as little padding as possible
-- tabs on the left, URL bar on the right.

 Other properly-made chrome stylesheets:
 - [gwfox](https://github.com/akkva/gwfox)